yehohanan7/emacsd/README.md

 # My emacs setup
 clone this repo as ~/.emacs.d and then start up your emacs and enjoy!

-## You will the below extensions configured and ready to use
+## You will get the below extensions configured and ready to use

 * Go
 * Clojure